 Submit your best pic in the Cherry Blossom Photo Contest and attend the city's Kirschblütenfest.
 This festival celebrates the blossoms among the trees with fruit wine, local cuisine, and live performances.

 The city of Weimar is the birthplace of the Bauhaus movement, which revolutionized architectural and aesthetic concepts in the 20th century.
-You can take part in guided art walks, following the footsteps of famous Bauhaus artists like Walter Gropius, Wassily Kandinsky, Paul Klee, and Lyonel Feininger.
+To experience this transformative style, take part in guided art walks, following the footsteps of famous Bauhaus artists like Walter Gropius, Wassily Kandinsky, Paul Klee, and Lyonel Feininger.

 The project, originally created by students, is now led by prospective architects, civil engineers, cultural scholars and artists.
 No registration is required.
 The Bauhaus Walk is in German with English walks on request.
 The short 1.5 hour walk is 6 euro, with the long 2.5 hour walk 9 euro.